 UK/EU A relevant degree with honours or an equivalent professional qualification.
 Other qualifications accompanied by substantial experience in an appropriate field may also be considered.
 Non-standard applications will be considered on a case by case basis.
-Overseas students whose first language is not English will show both written and oral evidence of proficiency through an IELTS score of at least 6.5.

 Months of entry